- Message About Phishing and W-2 Forms (2022)

 How does phishing work?

-Cyber criminals try to steal an employee’s login credentials so that they can download Wage and Tax Statements (Form W-2).
-They then can use the W-2 information to electronically file a fraudulent federal income tax return in the employee’s name.
-By changing the bank account number, the cyber criminals receive the refund.
+Cybercriminals try to steal employee login credentials so that they can download Wage and Tax Statements (Form W-2).
+They then use the W-2 information to electronically file a fraudulent federal income tax return in the employee’s name.
+By changing the bank account number, the cybercriminals receive the refund.

-Fortunately, your vigilance and the UW’s two-factor authentication system can play a pivotal role in protecting employee data.
+Your vigilance and the UW’s two-factor authentication system play a pivotal role in protecting employee data.

 How can you protect yourself?